 I am a designer/illustrator, creating unique illustrations inspired by the natural world and family events with a mid-century modern feel.
-Starting with sketched out ideas and photographs I produce a vector image which can then be adapted and applied to a wide range of mediums to create every day products including screen prints, silk scarves, greetings cards, gifts, lasercut festive wreaths and delicate papercuts.
+Starting with sketched out ideas and photographs I produce a vector image which can then be adapted and applied to a wide range of mediums to create every day products including lampshades and cushions, screen prints, silk scarves, greetings cards, gifts, lasercut festive wreaths and delicate papercuts.
 I started up my business in 2015, and I now sell my illustrated products to gift shops and galleries, as well as online at Etsy.com.